lihao5257/sofastack-doc/sofa-rpc/en_US/Getting-Started-With-RPC.md

-# Quick start guide
+# Quick Start

 This document introduces how to apply SOFARPC for service publishing and reference.
-This example will simulate a server locally to listen to a port and publish a service, and the client will reference the service for direct call.
+This example will simulate a server locally to listen to a port and publish a service, and then the client will reference the service for direct call.

 You can get the code sample of this document by clicking [here](https://github.com/alipay/sofa-rpc/tree/master/example/src/test/java/com/alipay/sofa/rpc/quickstart).